At a glance

 - Antibiotics (Cephalexin) or medicated shampoos to treat secondary bacterial skin (pyoderma) infection

-- Short course of oral glucocorticoids (usually prednisolone) to control inflammation and relieve itchiness.
+- A short course of oral glucocorticoids (usually prednisolone) to control inflammation and relieve itchiness.
 Long-term steroid use can produce side effects, therefore will be discontinued once symptoms resolve

 - Shampoos: Chlorhexidine (bacterial), miconazole (fungal), oatmeal